 The Athena study found that construction with wood in this scenario has far less negative carbon impacts than construction with steel or concrete.
 Another five-phase study initiated by The Nature Conservancy cites studies that indicate substituting mass timber for steel and concrete in mid-rise buildings (5-10 stories) can reduce emissions associated with manufacturing, transporting, and installing building materials by 13-26 percent.
 In addition, wood sourced from sustainably managed forests may have other environmental and climate benefits.
-With the state of California's emphasis on reducing embodied carbon in new construction, the role of life cycle analysis will increase in the future for both practical and regulatory reasons.
-This emphasis alone should influence the choices about construction materials made by State agencies in the future.
+With California's emphasis on reducing embodied carbon in new construction, the role of LCAs will increase in the future for both practical and regulatory reasons.
+This emphasis alone should influence choices regarding construction material selection made by State agencies in the future.